mitre/mongodb-enterprise-advanced-4-stig-baseline/README.md

 ## Notes

-Once the InSpec has finished running clean up any test users, roles, and databases that were created during the validation process.
+Once the InSpec profile has finished running, clean up any test artifacts that were created during the validation process.

-To automatically clean up these artifacts, run the file located [here](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/blob/main/spec/scripts/cleanup_manual.sh).
+To automatically clean up these artifacts, run the cleanup file available [here](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/blob/main/spec/scripts/cleanup_manual.sh).

 This script will remove all the databases, users, and roles that were generated during testing.